kevinvincent/ha-wyzesense/README.md

 # Home Assistant - WYZE Sense Component

 ## No Longer Maintained.
 >Hi all, I'm unable to maintain this component anymore due to time constraints.
-Unfortunately, there are lots of issues with these sensors that have appeared over the year (they can die permanently if the battery gets too low).
-It seems like wyze is deprecating these sensors: https://wyze.com/wyze-sense.html.
+Unfortunately, there are lots of issues with these sensors that have appeared over the year (they can die permanently if the battery gets too low, https://twitter.com/WyzeCam/status/1321147804610252800).
+It seems like wyze is deprecating these sensors as well.
 If and when new sensors come out, I will try to create a component for those.
-Apoligies to all who have bought these sensors, it seems like the sensors themselves are flawed and this component can't do much about it.
+Apoligies to all who have bought these sensors, it seems like the sensors themselves are flawed, leading to a ton of issues, and this component can't do much about it.

 > Special thanks to [HcLX](https://hclxing.wordpress.com) and his work on [WyzeSensePy](https://github.com/HclX/WyzeSensePy) which is the core of this component.
 His reverse engineering talents and development of WyzeSensePy made it quite easy to connect with WYZE sense devices.